schnarley/HI1033Project/README.md

-Project for HI1033. \n
+Project for HI1033.
 Group members are me only.